 “Edwards Rhythm Sticks” by Franklin Willis

 End your lesson with a book all about rhythm sticks!
 There’s a repeating, rhythmic phrase that is chanted and includes a cue for kids to click their sticks to the beat throughout the story.
 Buy the ebook or paperback version here.
 Click the upper image for the ebook and the lower image for the paperback.
-I also really enjoyed listening to an interview of Franklin Willis on Missy’s Strong’s Music Ed Amplified podcast.
+I also really enjoyed listening to an interview with Franklin Willis on Missy’s Strong’s Music Ed Amplified podcast.
 His advice to “find your teacher voice” brought new joy to my teaching day.

 I hope this list is helpful if you are in need of a handful, or just one rhythm sticks song.
 If you are looking for more Preschool and K activities, you can find them in my shop.
 My Boom Cards are especially great for distance learning assignments!